tidylab/boilerplate/README.md

     [`git-flow`](https://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/)
     approach in your development cycle.
 3. Create a new release named `inception`.
-4. Copy `tidylab.boilerplate` content to the new reposetory.
+4. Copy `boilerplate` content to the new reposetory.
 5. Change the `tidylab.boilerplate.Rproj` file to
     `<package-name>.Rproj`.
 6. Open the `DESCRIPTION` file, and edit the following fields: